Lebanon

 Rental income should be deducted from the accounting result to reach the taxable result.
 Moreover, expenses related to property that is rented out should be added back to the accounting result to reach the taxable result.

-On 21 December 2023, the Ministry of Finance issued Decision no. 880 outlining the criteria for determining rental income subject to income tax resulting from rental services.
+On 21 December 2023, the MoF issued Decision no. 880 outlining the criteria for determining rental income subject to income tax resulting from rental services.
 The Decision stated that revenues earned by taxpayers who are subject to real profit-based taxation will be subject to income tax on revenues generated from rental services in the following two scenarios:

-Taxpayers subject to real profit-based taxation who generate revenues from rental services remain subject to built property tax in all the cases not mentioned above, , such as when renting is considered an incidental or secondary activity.
-All other taxpayers, not subject to tax based on real profit, generating rental income remain subject to built property tax.
+Taxpayers subject to real profit-based taxation who generate revenues from rental services remain subject to BPT in all the cases not mentioned above (e.g. when renting is considered an incidental or secondary activity).
+All other taxpayers, not subject to tax based on real profit, generating rental income remain subject to BPT.

 A BPT is paid on rental income at progressive rates ranging between 4% and 14%.

-The 2022 Budget Law amended the net income brackets subject to built property tax starting the year 2022 which was further amended as per the 2024 Budget Law starting the year 2024 to range between LL 1.2 billion and LL 6 billion.
-The annual exemption also increased to LL 360 million starting 2024 onwards for each residential property.
+The 2022 Budget Law amended the net income brackets subject to BPT starting from the year 2022, which was further amended as per the 2024 Budget Law starting from the year 2024 to range between LBP 1.2 billion and LBP 6 billion.
+The annual exemption also increased to LBP 360 million starting from 2024 onwards for each residential property.

 Royalties income